philippkeller/blog-random-howtos/source/_posts/How-to-build-a-image-upload-with-draggable-reorder-rotation-and-delete-in-next-js-react-and-flask-backend.md

 Again, some explanations:

-- Line 20: in order to have no filename clashes on s3 I'm generating a random 10 length string, containing upper+lowercase letters and numbers.
+- Line 20: in order to have no filename clashes on s3, I'm generating a random 10 length string, containing upper+lowercase letters and numbers.
 That's 10^17 possible strings, pretty safe I'd say.
 You'd need to `pip install shortuuid` to use this
-- Line 16-19: In order that s3 responds with the right mimetype headers you need to specify the file type on upload.
+- Line 16-19: In order that the browsers correctly show the images from s3, you need to specify the mime type on upload.
 I guess there are better ways to do this, but this code has done the trick for me so far
 - Line 22: note that the file is uploaded from memory, no messing around with temporary files

+If you care for speed, you'd want to run this with multi-threading or multi-processing, but for my case it seemed fast enough.

 What's missing on the client side is the loading animation: After `Upload images` paste this code: